bnewhouse/thedaywefightback.wp/README.md

 ## Installation

-Upload `tdwfb.zip` to your WordPress plugins folder, unpack it into its own folder there, such as `wp-content/plugins/tdwfb`, and activate in the admin dashboard.
+Download [tdwfb.zip](https://github.com/modemlooper/thedaywefightback.wp/raw/master/tdwfb.zip) then upload it to your WordPress plugins folder, unpack it into its own folder there, such as `wp-content/plugins/tdwfb`, and activate in the admin dashboard.
 See below.

 ### On the sidbar